RohitSharma50/Js-Interview-Questions/README.md

 There are many more concepts and ideas in functional programming.
 Here are some of the most important ones:

-- First-class functions are simple values that can be
+- First-class functions
+      these are simple values that can be

       - pass to other functions
--save in a variable
+      - save in a variable
--return from other functions
+      - return from other
 - Higher-order function

+    is a function that has either one or both of the following characteristics:

+            It accepts other functions as arguments
+            It returns functions when invoked

 - Pure functions and side-effects

-- function expression
-- function statement
-- function declaration
+      A pure function returns the exact same result as long as it's given the same values.
+      An example of a pure function is the addTwoNums(), this function return the same output as long as the input is same.

 - Anonymous function
 - Arrow Function ()=>{}
 - first class function: